 P5: Current trends in evangelism are better at precipitating decisions than making lifelong disciples of Jesus.
 (Studies show that despite 90% of the American Church’s children praying the sinner’s prayer at some point, following a “gospel” presentation, less than 30% have anything to do with Christianity by the time they’re in their mid 20s)

-P6: Rather than doing evangelism, we should be “gospeling” like Peter and Paul. (see sermons in Acts, and Paul in Romans 5 and I Cor.
+P6: Rather than doing evangelism, we should be “gospeling” like Peter and Paul. (see sermons in Acts, and Paul in Romans, especially Ch.
+5 and I Cor.
 15)

-P7: We need to get back to telling the story, which has a place for every person.
-We need to announce that Jesus is King, focusing on Him as the main character.
+C2: We need to get back to telling the story of the four gospels.
 Gospeling will make lifelong disciples, as it did in the New Testament.

-I don’t want it to be okay for Jesus to have taken on flesh and gone up to the cross to die, be buried, and rise again.
+It shouldn’t be alright for Jesus to have taken on flesh and gone up to the cross to die, be buried, and rise again.
 Does your Gospel require the larger story of Jesus, where he lives by love and justice, proclaiming the arrival of God’s rule?
 I want to believe that Matthew, Mark, Luke, and John spent more time on his life than anything else, for good reason.
-The entirety of the Gospel works better in the larger “God becoming King” story presented by N.T.
-Wright and Scot McKnight.
-At least, that’s how I feel at the present, and I think with good cause.
-More on this soon, but in summary, when we talk about the Gospel, we should be talking about an incredibly rich and true story, that is much fuller, and larger, than a tract for personal salvation whereby Jesus resolves the conflict between sinners and a holy God–though this is a wonderful part of the story.
+The entirety of the four gospels works better in the larger “God becoming King” story presented by N.T.
+Wright, Scot McKnight and others.
+More on this soon, but in summary, when we talk about the Gospel, we should be talking about an incredibly rich and true story, that is extensively more complex than a tract for personal salvation whereby Jesus resolves the conflict between sinners and a holy God–though this is a wonderful part of the story.

 Second Set of Propositions: